-Outside of the classroom, I have contributed to numerous programs that work toward personal empowerment as well as structural and systemic changes aimed at creating more a more just campus and community.
-Most recently, I worked with our Graduate College’s mentorship program that matches graduate students with freshmen and sophomores who want to the chance to conduct research and learn the research process.
-The program specifically invites underrepresented undergraduate students to apply to the program in an effort to diversify the academy by exposing more students to research practices.
-During my first three years on campus, I also volunteered with the Education Justice Project, “a program dedicated to building a model college-in-prison that demonstrates the benefits of higher education on incarcerated people, their families, their community, and campus.”
+Beyond the classroom, I have contributed to numerous programs that promote structural solutions to supporting campus and community inclusivity.
+At the University of Illinois, I worked with our Graduate College’s mentorship program in which graduate students are matched with freshmen and sophomores who want to learn how to conduct research.
+The program specifically invites underrepresented undergraduate students to apply to the program in an effort to diversify the academy by teaching students to the practice of research earlier in their college careers.
+During my first three years on campus, I also volunteered with the Education Justice Project (EJP), “a program dedicated to building a model college-in-prison that demonstrates the benefits of higher education on incarcerated people, their families, their community, and campus.”
 I worked as a writing tutor every other week in the Danville Correctional Center, helped produce stories for the EJP radio initiative, and served as research coordinator for a semester, a role in which I facilitated the ongoing scholarship on prison education being produced by our members.

-In addition to continuing to strengthen my intersectional feminist pedagogy and research practice, I am eager to take on an even greater role in fostering campus inclusion and diversity as a faculty member.
-I hope to develop the current programs that I run in Champaign for a new community and to contribute to similar groups on campus.
+As I develop as a scholar and teacher, I will continue to develop and strengthen my intersectional feminist pedagogy and research practice.
+I am also eager to take on an even greater role in fostering campus inclusion and diversity as a faculty member.
+I hope to develop the programs that I ran in Champaign for a new community and to contribute to similar groups on campus.
 I also plan to involve myself with current campus initiatives that promote diversity not just in name or mission but in agitating for material structural and systemic changes to create a more just campus for all marginalized students, staff, and faculty.

 Appleton, Nayanara Sheoran.
 (4 February 2019) “Do Not ‘Decolonize’…If You Are Not Decolonizing: Progressive Language and Planning Beyond a Hollow Academic Rebranding.”
 Critical Ethnic Studies Blog.